Adult Learning and Employment

 There are many different routes into employment, below are several useful links to job search sites where vacant positions can be applied for:

-There are also a lot of tools online to help with CV writing, topic areas to be covered within an application, interview skills and interview preparation.
+There are also a lot of tools online to help with CV writing, topic areas to be covered within an application, interview skills and interview preparation – for example, National Careers Service advice about CV writing.

 Learning to Speak English